SafetyPosted on June 12, 2017

 When considering plastic surgery, it’s natural to focus more on the expected result than on the surgical process.
 However, to be fully informed, it’s important to learn about the safety of the procedure as well as the expected outcome.
 Although thousands of people have plastic surgery every year without complications, no surgical procedure is risk-free.
 To maximize safety, ensure that:

-• Your physician is an ASPS Member Surgeon – which ensures at least five years of surgical training – with a minimum of two years specifically in plastic surgery, and is board certified by the American Board of Plastic Surgery;
+• Your physician is an ASPS Member Surgeon – which ensures at least five years of surgical training – with a minimum of two years specifically in plastic surgery, and is by the American Board of Plastic Surgery;

 • The facility where your surgery will be performed conforms to strict safety standards – ASPS Member Surgeons only operate in accredited facilities;